The 10 Best Pre-Med Schools in the US

 • UNC-Chapel Hill

-These schools provide a quality of education equivalent to Ivy League schools.
+These schools provide a quality of education equivalent to that of Ivy League schools.

 Final Thoughts